March 18, 2020

 During what we know is a bit of a worrying time for everyone, we’d just like to reassure you that we’re doing everything we can to help keep the people we support and our staff safe in response to the UK outbreak of coronavirus (COVID-19).

-As the UK begins to ease its lockdown further, we’re planning really carefully for how our services might look in the coming weeks and months.
+As the UK has now entered another lockdown, we’re planning really carefully for how our services might look in the coming weeks and months.
 One thing we can be absolutely certain about is that the people we support are our number one priority.
 We don’t underestimate how important our support services are to keeping you well – both mentally and physically – and we’re keen to make sure you’re getting the support you need while also staying safe.

-We’re able to run some of our services as usual, but others we’ve had to take the difficult decision to close for the time being, so we can make sure the people we support and our staff are safe.
+The vast majority of our services are still running, but we’ve had to make changes to some of them for the time being.
+This is so we can make sure the people we support and our staff are safe.
 You can see a full update about what’s going on with each of our services on this page.
 We’ll keep this page updated with the latest information.

 This page will also tell you about the safety precautions we have in place at the moment in each of our services one by one, and what to do if you use our services and you, someone you support or someone in your family has or suspects they may have COVID-19.